I Second That Emotion: Japan version

 "I Second That Emotion" was covered by British new wave band Japan, originally released as a single in 1980 without success.
-The single was re-released in 1982, on the back of the band's increased success in 1981, peaking at number 9 in the UK Singles Chart in July, making it their second most successful single after "Ghosts".
+The single was re-released in 1982, on the back of the band's increased success in 1981, peaking at number 9 on the UK Singles Chart in July, making it their second most successful single after "Ghosts".

 Releases

 The song was first released in March 1980 in the UK with a fade-out version of "Quiet Life" on the B-side.
 In Japan, "Quiet Life" had been released as a single in 1979, so "European Son" was released as the B-side instead.
 In 1982, the song was remixed by Steve Nye and released as a single, with the B-side "Halloween" originally released on the album Quiet Life.
-In Australia, the single was released with the B-side as the 1978 re-recorded version of "Adolescent Sex", originally from the band's debut album of the same name.
+In Australia, the single's B-side was the 1978 re-recorded version of "Adolescent Sex", of which the original version appears on the band's debut album of the same name.